 High temperature furnace of OCA 25-HTV 1800

-The OCA 25-PMC 750 with its high pressure measuring chamber provides the opportunity to measure interfacial tensions and contact angles at pressures of up to 750 bar and under high temperature conditions of up to 200 °C.
+The OCA 25-PMC 750 with its high pressure measuring chamber provides the opportunity to measure interfacial tensions and contact angles at pressures of up to 750 bar and under temperature conditions ranging from -30 °C to 200 °C.

 OCA 25-PMC 750 brochurefile_download